AdamFrenzen/puggc/README.md

 # pugify
-Python script to reformat angular components to pug instead of html.
+Python script to create and modify angular components to pug instead of html.

+## Script description:

+A component will be created, have its css or scss file removed, and reformat html to pug.

 ## Setup:

+Make sure python is installed on your system <br />
 Download the python file, and store it anywhere on your system.
 NOTE: You will need the file’s path

-Two methods to run the script:

-  1: type "python3 [file_path]" in the terminal

-  2: Create an alias and type "pugify" in the terminal
+  ### Create an alias and type "pugify component" in the terminal:

   (macOS specific instructions)